TinosNitso/AutoCove-Plugin/README.md

 # AutoCove-Plugin

+Unfortunately the op counts are **wrong** because all ops ≤0x96 (OP_16) don't count towards the limit!
+I should have checked CashScript.
+Next update will fix it.

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.7.png)

 Users can copy paste the following TXIDs into the plugin to see some examples.
 Unfortunately direct copy/paste changes the font!
 (To change back, copy/paste directly from notepad.
 Next update will fix this.)